naizhengtan/naizhengtan.github.io/index.md

   <!-- ![image-title-here](doc/info/cheng_19_NYU.jpg){: .align-right width="200"} -->

-  **I will join the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/) [Northeastern University](https://www.northeastern.edu/) as an Assistant Professor in Fall 2021.<br>
+  **I will join the [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/) at [Northeastern University](https://www.northeastern.edu/) as an Assistant Professor in Fall 2021.<br>
   If you are interested in building systems, we should talk (c.tan@northeastern.edu).**

   I am a final year Ph.D. student in [Systems Group](http://news.cs.nyu.edu/)